-Primary Care Staff – These staff can be comprised of medical doctors, nurse practitioners, physician assistants, registered nurses, psychiatric registered nurses, and licensed practical nurses who are under the supervision of any of the aforementioned medical staff.
+Primary care staff.
+These staff can be comprised of medical doctors, nurse practitioners, physician assistants, registered nurses, psychiatric registered nurses, and licensed practical nurses who are under the supervision of any of the aforementioned medical staff.

-Targeted Case Management (TCM) Case Managers- Case Managers must be at least 18 years of age and have a high school diploma or equivalent.
+Targeted Case Management (TCM) Case Managers.
+Case managers must be at least 18 years of age and have a high school diploma or equivalent.
 They may be unlicensed staff.
-Case Managers must be trained and demonstrate a basic knowledge and

-.understanding of working with populations targeted by this service.
+Case managers must be trained and demonstrate a basic knowledge and understanding of working with populations targeted by this service.

-Psychiatric Rehabilitation Services (PRS) Staff – PRS staff must be at least 18 years of age and have a high school diploma, high school equivalency preferred, or a State Education Commencement Credential (e.g., SACC or CDOS); and 1-3 years of relevant work experience in a behavioral health setting or a bachelor’s degree.
-The practice of PSR by unlicensed individuals does not include those activities that are restricted under Title VIII of the Education Law.
+Psychiatric rehabilitation services (PRS) staff.
+PRS staff must be at least 18 years of age and have a high school diploma, high school equivalency preferred, or a State Education Commencement Credential (e.g., SACC or CDOS); and one to three years of relevant work experience in a behavioral health setting or a bachelor’s degree.
+The practice of PSR by unlicensed individuals does not include those activities that are restricted under title VIII of the Education Law.

 Staff Training Requirements